RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/flatmap.md

 ## Returns

 Returns a GearsBuilder object with a new template type.
-The returned object might be the same as the initial GearsBuilder.

 ## Example